expo/examples/with-better-auth/README.md

   </a>
 </p>

-This example integrates sign in with email using Better Auth.
-It uses prisma sqlite for development but we recommend using a deployed db. you can learn more about databases supported in Better Auth in the [Databases](https://www.better-auth.com/docs/concepts/database) doc.
+This example integrates sign-in with email using Better Auth.
+It uses Prisma SQLite for development, but we recommend using a deployed database.
+You can learn more about the databases supported by Better Auth in the [Databases](https://www.better-auth.com/docs/concepts/database) docs.

 ## Launch your own